yugabyte/yugabyte-db/docs/content/latest/develop/learn/strings-and-text.md

 ## Introduction

 Strings, character data types, or text.
 What you want to call it is up to you.
 Manipulating and outputting text is a very important topic that will be required for many different types of systems that you work with.
-The Yugabyte SQL API offers extensive text capability that will be demonstrated here.
+The YugabyteDB SQL API offers extensive text capability that will be demonstrated here.

 ## About character data types

 ### Character data types

 For character data types, see [Data types](/latest/api/ysql/datatypes/).
-Note that Yugabyte implements the data type aliases and that is what is used here.
+Note that YugabyteDB implements the data type aliases and that is what is used here.

 With PostgreSQL, the use of different character data types has a historical aspect.
 YugabyteDB — being a more recent implementation — has no such history.
 Consider keeping your use of character data types simple, ideally just 'text', or 'varchar(n)' if you require a restricted length.
 Although it's your choice, using text and then verifying the length of a character string will allow you to develop your own approach to managing this scenario, rather than encountering errors by exceeding some arbitrary length.